Gagniuc/PC-World/README.md

 ### Magazine and supplementary content

-The interface also presented material associated with the magazine itself.
-The July 2005 example below lists applications supplied in the `Revista` section (`revista` is Romanian for **magazine**) together with their package sizes.
-The reader could therefore browse software associated with the corresponding magazine issue directly from the same environment, without manually searching through the CD directory tree.
+The interface also included a dedicated `Revista` section for software associated directly with the printed PC World issue.
+The term `revista` is Romanian for **magazine**, and in this context it identified a separate group of applications that accompanied editorial material published in the corresponding issue.
+These programs were stored in their own `Revista` directory on the CD and were presented together with their names and package sizes.
+Unlike the main software categories, this section was closely tied to the contents of the printed publication.
+The interface did not attempt to reproduce the complete editorial description of every listed program; instead, it provided direct access to the software while the magazine supplied the detailed explanation, context and related article material.

 <div align="center">